ympbyc/sebone/README.md

 Views
 -----
-Views are the listeners of Collections amd Models.
+Views are the listeners of Collections and Models.
 Whenever a change happens to them, the Views get notified and update themselves to reflect the change to UI.

 ### init